 itself.
 At this point and time I feel that I am being propelled to brand new horizons, exploring different ways of combining my photography, art and poetry into some kind of media expression.

 I am moved for being and doing what I love,

 especially being with two adorable grandkids, my precious loving daughters and son~in~law, caring siblings and fantastic friends!
 Loving activities, such as hiking, reading, spending time with friends and long solo road trips replenish my soul.

-And heart-felt activities engage me with my community by volunteering at a residential Hospice; a woman's shelter; and getting my hands dirty in the Japanese Garden at Lithia Park in Ashland, Oregon, where my home is.
+And heart-felt activities engage me with my community by volunteering at a residential Hospice; a woman's shelter; and getting my hands dirty at the Japanese Garden in Lithia Park in Ashland, Oregon, where my home is.